lestec-al/django-links/readme.md

 URL shortener website (python - django project) create a short and unique links.
 You can test functionality (the final link is not short because the test host is long): https://lestec.pythonanywhere.com/

 Features:
 - accounts for users (registration, login, logout)
 - cut links to unique short link (for all users)
 - short link redirect to original link
-- individual page with links with: search form (searches from original link), ability delete links, clicks count, time created (for registered users)
+- links page with: search (by original links), ability (delete links, rename link part), clicks count, time created (for registered users)
 - basic interface with appearance of pages (used bootstrap)

 <img src="https://github.com/lestec-al/django-links/raw/master/pic-readme-1.jpg" />